NathanielBrewer/example-react-axios-frontend/README.md

 - Language: TypeScript

 ## Features
-- Add text to database and retrieve it by it's unique identifier
+- Add text to database and retrieve it by its unique identifier
-- Upload JPG or PNG file and download it by it's unique filename
+- Upload JPG or PNG file and download it by its unique filename
 - Only texts and files added/uploaded during a client session are available to be revealed/downloaded